Refined enumerations of alternating sign triangles: A constant term expression for AS-trapezoids

 \section{A constant term expression for AS-trapezoids}

-Using Theorem \ref{thm: s_t_trees} we are going to yield a constant term expression for $w_l(S)$.
-Our proof follows the same steps as the proof of Theorem 7 in \cite{CAST}.
+Using Theorem \ref{thm: s_t_trees}, we will derive a constant term expression for $w_l(S)$.
+Our proof follows the same steps as the proof of Theorem 7 in \cite{Fischer1804.03630}.
 The following identities will be needed later.
-The first one is an easy consequence of the definitions of the operators $E_x,\overDelta{x}, \underDelta{x}$ while the second one is stated in \cite[Lemma 5]{New-Proof}.
+The first is an easy consequence of the definitions of the operators $E_x$, $\overDelta{x}$, and $\underDelta{x}$, while the second is stated in \cite[Lemma 5]{Fischer07}.